randomseed-io/bankster/README.md

 [![Bankster on cljdoc](https://cljdoc.org/badge/io.randomseed/bankster)](https://cljdoc.org/d/io.randomseed/bankster/CURRENT)
 [![CircleCI](https://circleci.com/gh/randomseed-io/bankster.svg?style=svg)](https://circleci.com/gh/randomseed-io/bankster)

-This is Clojure library to operate on monetary units with cryptocurrencies and custom currencies support.
+This is a Clojure library for operating on monetary units with cryptocurrency and custom currency support.

 ## Who is this for?